doitian/asset_prefix_test/README.md

 ### Purpose ###

-The purpose of this app is to demonstrate a suspected Rails bug with scoped routes killing session variables.
+The purpose of this app is to look for a bug with scoped routes killing session variables.

 ### Install ###